observIQ/bindplane-agent/docs/opamp.md

 ### Environment variables

-The collector can also use environment variables to set portions of the connection configuration.
-This is useful for a containerized collector where a mounted volume might not be present.
+The agent can also use environment variables to set portions of the connection configuration.
+This is useful for a containerized agent where a mounted volume might not be present.

-If the collector can not find the specified `manager.yaml` file it will search for the environment variables and create a `manager.yaml` at the location of the `--manager` command argument.
+If the agent can not find the specified `manager.yaml` file it will search for the environment variables and create a `manager.yaml` at the location of the `--manager` command argument.

 **Note**: Only the `OPAMP_ENDPOINT` is required.
-If this is not set and there is no `manager.yaml` the collector will start in its normal standalone mode.
+If this is not set and there is no `manager.yaml` the agent will start in its normal standalone mode.

 | Environment Variable  | Required | Description                                                                       |
 | :-------------------- | :------: | :-------------------------------------------------------------------------------- |